chase-owens/Async-Jasmine-Testing/README.md

 ## Instructions to view

-To run and view the application click [here](https://chase-owens.github.io/Async-Jasmine-Testing/.) or download the zip file and open the index.html file.
+To run and view the application, download the zip file and open the index.html file.

 Thanks for looking.